Sherlock113/language-digger/content-book/introduction/8-reasons-you-should-not-be-a-tech-writer.md

 - Someone suddenly appears with extensive feedback just when you thought the document was final
 - Multiple experts provide conflicting feedback, leaving you to referee debates
 - Last-minute reviewers frequently request major structural changes after multiple approval rounds
-- Confident reviewers question your writing style while introducing errors into your carefully crafted documents
+- Confident reviewers question your writing style while introducing errors into your carefully crafted document
+- Careless reviewers insist you've missed crucial information that's actually clearly stated in your document
 - Well-meaning stakeholders suggest changes that would actually make the documentation less clear, not more
 - Your document goes through an exhausting marathon of **20 or 30 rounds of revisions** by dozens of people, with each round bringing new perspectives and challenges